garydgregory/jcommander-addons/README.md

 -->
 ![jcommander-addons](https://github.com/garydgregory/jcommander-addons/raw/master/src/site/resources/images/logo.png "jcommander-addons")

+[JCommander](http://jcommander.org/) is a small Java framework that makes it simple to parse command line parameters.

 The goal of the JCommander-Addons project is to provide any and all [JCommander](http://jcommander.org/) converters and validators an advanced applications will need.